United States & Canada - EN

 North America

-In 2023, the plant in Carleton, MI experimented with making Guardian PrivaGuard™ glass using 70% cullet as percentage of batch weight, and Guardian Clear glass using 100% cullet as percentage of batch weight.
+In 2023, the plant in Carleton, MI experimented with making Guardian PrivaGuard™ glass using 73% cullet as percentage in glass, and Guardian Clear glass using 100% cullet as percentage in glass.